Handbook Detail Page

 Parking on school district property is at the owner’s/driver’s own risk.
 The school district does not assume responsibility for damage to or loss of privately owned vehicles or property in vehicles.
 (Policy 6540, Regulation 6540R, Policy 6550, Regulation 6550R)

-Withholding grades, transcripts and diplomas: A grade report, transcript or diploma will not be released until a student has made restitution for damages assessed as a result of losing or damaging school materials or equipment.
-If a student has transferred to another school district that has requested the student’s records, but the student has an outstanding fee or fine, only records pertaining to the student’s academic performance, special placement, immunization history and discipline actions shall be sent to the enrolling school.
+Withholding grades, transcripts, and diplomas: A grade report, transcript or diploma will not be released until a student has made restitution for damages assessed as a result of losing or damaging school materials or equipment.
+If a student has transferred to another school district that has requested the student’s records, but the student has an outstanding fee or fine, only records pertaining to the student’s academic performance, special placement, immunization history and disciplinary actions shall be sent to the enrolling school.
 The grades, diploma and official transcript will not be released until the outstanding fee or fine is paid or, if the student and parent are unable to pay the damages, discharged under a program of voluntary work.
-(RCW 28A.225.330; Policy and Regulation 3231).
+(RCW 28A.225.330; Policy 3231 and Regulation 3231).

 If the student or the student’s parent(s)/guardian(s) does not pay for willful or malicious damage done by the student to district property, or complete voluntary work in lieu of payment of monetary damages, the district may seek recovery in court against the parents for the damage.
-(RCW 4.24.190, RCW 28A.635.060; Policy and Regulation 3520)
+(RCW 4.24.190, RCW 28A.635.060; Policy 3520 and Regulation 3520R)

 Personal property: Students bringing personal property on to school district property do so at their own risk.
 The school district does not assume responsibility for lost, damaged or stolen property.
 (Policy 6540, Regulation 6540R)